6 Tips for Getting the Most from your Web Designer

-Sure, a phone call will suffice for a quick question or status check, but any detailed request or information should be handled via email; that way both sides have it in writing.
+Sure, a Zoom call will suffice for a quick question or status check, but any detailed request or information should be handled via email; that way both sides have it in writing.

 Work out dates and times when either party will not be available ahead of time so that any delay in the project is foreseen and anxiety is reduced to minimal nail-biting.

 You should also anticipate the unexpected.
 Of course, you and your web designer or agency have every intention of sticking to the agreed-upon plan.
 But this is life, and things can get screwy.
 Everything from accidents and medical emergencies to that sudden unavoidable business trip can cause your project to go sideways.

 While you can’t prevent the unexpected you should at least have a backup plan ready, just in case.
 And don’t forget to tell your web designer when things go awry.
 They will be better able to accommodate changing needs that way than if you tell them long after the fact.